jfcisco/pomodoro-timer/src/features.md

 5. Take a short break on a paper'
 6. Every 4 pomodoros, take a longer break.

-IDEAS:

-2. Store tasks to localStorage.

 TODO:
 1. Implement feature 4
+2. Store tasks to localStorage.
+3. Use custom events to make flow of data easier.
+4. Write guide for new users.

 DOING: